Ahtesham18112011/VSDSquadron_FM/README.md

-# Task 1: Understanding Verilog code
+# Task 1: Understanding and implementing Verilog code on FM